7 Iris

-Iris (minor planet designation: 7 Iris) is a large main-belt asteroid and possible remnant planetesimal orbiting the Sun between Mars and Jupiter.
+7 Iris is a large main-belt asteroid and possible remnant planetesimal orbiting the Sun between Mars and Jupiter.
 It is the fourth-brightest object in the asteroid belt.
-It is classified as an S-type asteroid, meaning that it has a stony composition.
+7 Iris is classified as an S-type asteroid, meaning that it has a stony composition.

 Discovery and name

-Iris was discovered on August 13, 1847, by J. R. Hind from London, UK.
+Iris was discovered on 13 August 1847, by J. R. Hind from London, UK.
 It was Hind's first asteroid discovery and the seventh asteroid to be discovered overall.

-Iris was named after the rainbow goddess Iris in Greek mythology, who was a messenger to the gods, especially Hera.
+It was named after the rainbow goddess Iris in Greek mythology, who was a messenger to the gods, especially Hera.
 Her quality of attendant of Hera was particularly appropriate to the circumstances of discovery, as Iris was spotted following 3 Juno by less than an hour of right ascension (Juno is the Roman equivalent of Hera).